HOW TO CREATE AN INFLUENCER OR BLOGGER RATE SHEET

 So make sure to include your:

 You need to include what services or promotional opportunities you offer on your social channels and website.
 Make sure to separate each platform and services within each platform to make all of the options that are available super clear to the brand.
-For example, an Instagram permanent post may cost more than an Instagram Story which may have a different value than a blog post.
+For example, a sponsored Instagram permanent post may cost more than a sponsored Instagram Story which may have a different value than a blog post.
 So break up the available opportunities by platform and dive deeper within each platform to create various options.
 And if you have a killer email list, don’t forget to offer an email campaign too since typically brands get excited about emails (because they are usually a safe bet).

 In some cases, the brand will already know what they want out of the campaign, for example Instagram permanent posts or Stories, and other times they will have no idea what they need.
 That’s when you’ll have to put on your expert hat and make some serious recommendations on what would be the best fit for them to achieve their influencer marketing goals and objectives.